qlineai2025/qline/DOCUMENTATION.md

     *   **Activate**: Click on a preset name to load its settings.
 The header title will update to show the name of the currently active preset.
     *   **Delete**: Hover over a preset and click the `Trash2` icon to delete it.
 *   **Saving Presets**: Click the `Save` icon in the header.
 A small popover will appear, allowing you to name your current settings.
 The name is editable inline, and you simply click the `Check` icon to save.
 *   **Resetting to Default**: Click the `RotateCcw` icon in the header to instantly reset all sliders to their default values.
+The header will revert to "Prompter Settings".

 ### Script Editor